-The category is open for energy generation technologies utilizing undepleted and renewable resources such as solar, hydro, wind, wave and biomass.
+The Renewable Energy category is open for energy generation technologies utilizing renewable resources such as solar, hydro, wind, wave and biomass.
 The application of technologies that will remove reliance on fossil based energy.
 By applying the technologies, it will reduce consumption of fossil, reduce energy bills, and create societal benefits where energy is available to all.
 Examples include solar powered appliances, mini-hydro, hybrid solar and wind energy capture and heat energy recovery.

-Focuses on novel cradle-to-cradle approaches to the reduction, reuse and recycling technologies, as well as innovative business models and approaches to materials usage.
+Waste Beneficiation focuses on novel cradle-to-cradle approaches to the reduction, reuse and recycling technologies, as well as innovative business models and approaches to materials usage.
 Waste beneficiation technology examples include: waste management equipment; sorting; resource recovery processes including e-waste; pollution prevention, control, and treatment technologies; as well as waste reduction through innovative recycling processes and new recyclable materials.